amplication/docs/docs/how-to/authentication-plugin-examples.md

 2. Delete the User entity from your list of entities.
 3. Re-build your project and commit your changes to your preferred git provider.

-## Examples
+## Authentication Plugin Configuration Settings

-Let's look at detailed examples for some of the available authentication plugins:
+Let's look at detailed configuration settings for some of the available authentication plugins:

-### JWT Auth Provider
+### JWT Auth Provider (Node.js)

 The JWT Auth Provider adds JSON Web Token (JWT) authentication and authorization to your service.